 AUDIE CORNISH, HOST:

-You're listening to ALL THINGS CONSIDERED from NPR News.
+This is ALL THINGS CONSIDERED from NPR News.
+I'm Melissa Block in Washington.

 AUDIE CORNISH, HOST: